Building Relay Adapters

 }Adapter Context

-The AdapterContext parameter provides optional rich context about the delivery target.
+The AdapterContext parameter provides optional context about the delivery target.
 When Mesh is enabled, this may include the target agent's working directory, runtime type, and manifest.
-External platform adapters can also receive platform-specific metadata and trace context for delivery tracking.

 Configuration